Connecting research, policy and practice

 Research

-• Human rights, hate crime and hate speech (particularly laws, policy and practice around the world)
+• Human rights, hate crime, hate speech and disinformation

 • Violence and discrimination against LGBTI people